-- Plant the longan trees in the sunniest, highest, and driest part of the garden, as they require well-drained soil. - Longan fruit trees germinate from fresh seeds, although the seedling may not produce fruit true to the parent plant. - Seedlings produce fruit in six years. - Air layered or grafted trees begin producing fruit in two to three years. - Water potted plants when the soil is dry to a depth of 3 to 4 inches, adding water until it drains freely from the bottom of the flowerpots. - In extremely hot temperatures, water twice weekly. - Germinate seeds before planting, for two weeks in a warm location in damp kitchen towels sealed in a plastic bag. - After the seeds germinate, carefully place each one in a 1-gallon flowerpot and 1-inch deep in a mix of equal parts compost, peat moss, and perlite. - Fertilize longan trees with a balanced 5-5-5 fertilizer every two months, beginning with 1/4 pound fertilizer one month after planting. - Prune after harvesting the fruit to remove dead, dying, or crowded branches, or to reduce the size of the trees. - Check one fruit in each cluster for ripeness, as the fruit does not ripen off the trees.
-Remove the fruit clusters by cutting the branch with loppers.
-Refrigerate the fruit immediately; longan fruit keeps for five to seven days in the refrigerator.
+- Plant the longan trees in the sunniest, highest, and driest part of the garden, as they require well-drained soil. - Longan fruit trees germinate from fresh seeds, although the seedling may not produce fruit true to the parent plant. - Water potted plants when the soil is dry to a depth of 3 to 4 inches, adding water until it drains freely from the bottom of the flowerpots. - In extremely hot temperatures, water twice weekly. - Germinate seeds before planting, for two weeks in a warm location in damp kitchen towels sealed in a plastic bag. - After the seeds germinate, carefully place each one in a 1-gallon flowerpot and 1-inch deep in a mix of equal parts compost, peat moss, and perlite.

 - Longan does miracles to nerve problems and is highly recommended as an anti-depressant.
 They give a relaxing effect to the nerves and are proven to enhance the nerve function, lower irritability and reduce fatigue. - Longans improve wound healing capability and increases longevity.
-Together with polyphenols, it helps to combat the free radicals within the body and prevents cells damage. - Longan is an excellent energy enhancer and is an outstanding Qi tonic which raises long term energy. - The seeds of Longans are known to counteract heavy sweating, the pulverized kernel which contains saponin, tannin and fat that serve as a substance that draws the tissue together thereby constricting he tissue and effectively stops blood and other secretion. - The seeds of longan are proven to treat snake bites.
-Pressing the eye of the seed against the snakebite area absorbs the venom and cures the bite.
+Together with polyphenols, it helps to combat the free radicals within the body and prevents cells damage. - Longan is an excellent energy enhancer and is an outstanding Qi tonic which raises long term energy.